0xTycoon/punk-blocks/README.md

 Notes:

 - Apelinah has a miss-alignment, `Apette` fixes it
-- Headphones has an incorrect layer, it should be 9 not 7. `Earphones` fixes this.
+- Headphones has an incorrect layer, it should be 9 not 7. `Earbuds` fixes this.
 They were also labelled incorrectly.
-- Earphone was mislabeled, use `Headset` instead
+- Earphone was mislabeled, use `Headset` instead.
+The layer should be 7.

 ### List of layer ordering configurations